Synthetixio/synthetix-data/README.md

 4. `depot.clearedDeposits({ fromAddress, toAddress })` Get all cleared synth deposits (payments of `ETH` for `sUSD`) either from a given `fromAddress` or (and as well as) to a given `toAddress`
 5. `synths.issuers` Get all wallets that have invoked `Issue` on `sUSD` (other synths to come)
 6. `synths.transfers` Get synth transfers in reverse chronological order
+7. `rate.updates` Get all rate updates for synths in reverse chronological order
-7. `snx.total` Get the total count of unique `issuers` and `snxHolders`
+8. `snx.total` Get the total count of unique `issuers` and `snxHolders`
-8. `snx.holders` Get the list of wallets that have ever sent or received `SNX`.
+9. `snx.holders` Get the list of wallets that have ever sent or received `SNX`.
-9. `snx.transfers` Get SNX transfers in reverse chronological order
+10. `snx.transfers` Get SNX transfers in reverse chronological order

 ## How to query via the npm library (CLE)